lagebj/contracts/tone.md

-**Instruction for Tone and Style**
+**Instructions**
-Write in the style defined by the following guide.
+Write in the style and tone defined by the following guide.
 Apply it consistently across the entire text.

 **Authorial Tone and Style Guide**